Zulfikar Ali Bhutto: Nuclear weapons program

-Roughly two weeks after the 1971 winter war, on 20 January 1972, Bhutto convened a conference of nuclear scientists and engineers at Multan.
-While at the Multan meeting, scientists wondered why the President, who had much on his hands in those trying days, was paying so much attention to scientists and engineers in the nuclear field.
-At the meeting, Bhutto slowly discussed the recent war and the country's future, emphasising the great mortal danger the country faced.
-As the academicians listened carefully, Bhutto stated, "Look, we're going to have the bomb".
-He asked them, "Can you give it to me?
-And how long will it take to make a bomb?"

 Before the 1970s, nuclear deterrence was well-established under the government of Huseyn Shaheed Suhrawardy, but it was entirely peaceful and dedicated to civilian power needs.
 Bhutto, in his book The Myth of Independence in 1969, wrote:

 If Pakistan restricts or suspends her nuclear deterrence, it would not only enable India to blackmail Pakistan with her nuclear advantage but would impose a crippling limitation on the development of Pakistan's science and technology....
 Our problem in its essence is how to obtain such a weapon in time before the crisis begins...